Updated: October 17, 2025

 A significant advantage of using a buyer agent is that they will have convenient access to real estate listings and data relating to the property that you will not find elsewhere.
 While brokerage firms or a real estate agent in Madeira will gain a commission from the seller, as a buyer’s agent, we work solely on behalf of you, the buyer.

-The best place to buy real estate in Madeira is the capital, Funchal, which has the most developed luxury market.
+The best place to purchase real estate in Madeira is the capital, Funchal, which has the most developed luxury market.

 Real estate in Funchal has some excellent properties and is a hot property market at the moment.
 With this in mind, if you are seeking a more peaceful environment, be sure to explore other parts of the island, such as Santa Cruz and Moschino.

-Yes, foreigners will have no restrictions buying property in Madeira and will have the same rights as Portugeuse citizens.
+Yes, foreigners will have no restrictions buying property in Madeira and will have the same rights as Portuguese citizens.

 There are countless reasons to buy property in Madeira, Portugal.
 With an exceptional all-year-round climate ideal for staying active throughout the year, its very own Digital Nomad village, lucrative property investment options, and a high quality of life, Madeira is one of the best places in Europe to snap up your dream home.